Skip to main content

 cursor.execute("SELECT * FROM users WHERE id = %s", [user_id])

-// SECURE: Prepared statement with PDO
+// SECURE: PDO prepared statement

 $stmt = $pdo->prepare("SELECT * FROM users WHERE id = :id");